achchu93/inpsyde-users-table/README.md

 #### Blocks

 All the blocks are from `assets/blocks` directory will be registered as blocks.
 Block will be determined it's type based on if it has a template file with the same name in template directory.
 Check `users-table` block how it get added.

+#### API

+The external API is managed by a `Base` class where basic properties and methods are available.
+Currently for the `/user` endpoint we have extended a class with the `Base`.
+For any single endpoint extending the `Base` class would do the trick.

+We use WP cache mechanism to store users data which is retrieved from external API.
+By caching it, we can gain a performance improvement and we can avoid unnecessary API calls within a time frame.
+For now response will be save for an hour.